 These findings shed light on the debate between Taylor (2007) and Bernanke (2010b).
 Taylor (2007) argues that more aggressive tightening would have prevented the boom.
-Since our point estimates suggest that tightening did lead to a modest contraction in total mortgage lending, it is possible that much more aggressive tightening would have contracted lending enough to arrest the boom.
-However, this may not be an effective or even realistic course as drastically higher rates would damage other parts of the economy.
+Since our point estimates are that tightening did induce a modest contraction in total mortgage lending, it is possible that much more aggressive tightening would have contracted lending enough to arrest the boom.
+However, this may not be an effective or even realistic course as drastically higher interest rates are likely to damage other sectors in the economy.

 In this sense, our results are closer to Bernanke's (2010b) view that tighter supervision of mortgage lending standards would have been more effective.
 It is difficult to predict, however, whether this would have fully insulated the mortgage market from instability once government-insured deposits were replaced with capital markets funding.
-Ultimately, it was the willingness of end investors to supply this funding that enabled the boom and limited the effectiveness of monetary policy.
+Ultimately, it was the willingness of investors to supply this funding that enabled the boom and limited the effectiveness of monetary policy.

 Since the financial crisis, regulators have favored stable funding sources such as insured deposits.
 Our findings suggest that this helps to make monetary policy more effective in influencing mortgage lending.
-Nevertheless, we find that as the Fed once again tightened after 2014, a dynamic similar to that of the housing boom period played out on a smaller scale.
-As deposit growth slowed, banks pulled back their portfolio lending and PLS reemerged to fill in the gap.
+Nevertheless, as the Fed once again tightened after 2014, a similar dynamic to the housing boom period played out on a smaller scale.
+As deposit growth slowed, banks pulled back on portfolio lending and PLS reemerged to fill the gap.
 This makes the lessons of the housing boom a useful guide for future policy.